Robin-Hood-zjw/product_search_strategy/README.md

 # product_search_strategy
-This repo was created for the the program about searching a targte product within the online Kroger shopping environment.
-This repo entails the following files to guarantee the running status of the program:
+This repo was created for the the program about searching a targte product within the online Kroger shopping environment.\n This repo entails the following files to guarantee the running status of the program:
 1.
 2.